 Moreover back in Deuteronomy 10:17-19 we read, “For the Lord your God is God of gods, and Lord of lords, a great God, a mighty, and a terrible, which regardeth not persons, nor taketh reward: He doth execute the judgment of the fatherless and widow, and loveth the stranger, in giving him food and raiment.
 Love ye therefore the stranger: for ye were strangers in the land of Egypt.

-Those two earthly, historically accurate, accounts of God’s providential mercy and lover for the destitute “fatherless” orphan (Esther) and “widows” (Naomis and Ruth, and Ruth as a “Moabitess“, was also a “stranger”) were provided by God in the Books of Esther and Ruth to typify His magnificent salvation plan, in which God displays His eternal spiritual mercy and love, by grace alone, to destitute sinners, who would otherwise be entirely without hope apart from the Person and Work of the Lord Jesus Christ.
-Each book displays God’s complete mastery over time and space, involving supernatural ironies and challenges to faith, that glorify God in the process, and give us insights into Who God Is, and about His love for His saints, His Bride (the church), as made possible only through the intercessional and substitutional sacrifice of His Beloved Son, Jesus Christ.
-Jesus came to save sinners, and all of us are sinners, who are by nature (due to the original sin)…and destitute spiritual “widows”, “orphans”, “strangers” and “poor”.
+God clearly displays His eternal spiritual mercy and love, by grace alone, to destitute sinners, who would otherwise be entirely without hope apart from the Person and Work of the Lord Jesus Christ.
+Both books display God’s complete mastery over time and space, involving supernatural ironies, and challenges to faith, that glorify God in the process, and give us insights into Who God Is, and about His love for His saints, His Bride (the Church), as made possible only through the intercessional and substitutional sacrifice of His Beloved Son, Jesus Christ.
+Jesus came to save sinners, and all of humanity are sinners, who, by nature (due to the original sin)…are also “spirituallydestitute “widows”, “orphans”, “strangers” and “poor”.
 However, by God’s grace alone, through the Person and Work of the Lord Jesus Christ alone, salvation is obtained for those whom God the Father draws to Jesus according to John 6:44.

-[1] Warren W. Wiersbe, Be Committed: An Old Testament Study- Ruth And Esther, SP Publications, Inc, 1993 (ISBN 1-56476-067-7)
+[1] Warren W. Wiersbe, Be Committed: An Old Testament Study- Ruth and Esther, SP Publications, Inc., 1993 (ISBN 1-56476-067-7)

 Explore posts in the same categories: Bible Studies